ikediufomadu/Go_Spotify_Script/README.md

 # Go Spotify Script
 ## Overview
-This Go program leverages the Spotify API to interact with user playlists.
-It includes functionalities for authenticating with Spotify, web scraping music data, manipulating an authorized user's public and private playlists, and performing specific queries on the Spotify platform.
+This Go program leverages the Spotify API to add tracks to a user's playlist.

 ## Prerequisites
 Before running the program, ensure you have the following:
 - Go installed on your machine.